 Proper Clothes

 I love Kindred Bravely pumping bras and tanks for just pumping.
 They are thick and can support the weight of the pump and nearly full bottles (on the occasions I would produce that much at a time).
-I have the Sublime Pumping and Nursing Bra and the Sublime Pumping and Nursing Tank.
+I have used the Sublime Pumping and Nursing Bra and the Sublime Pumping and Nursing Tank to wear with a traditional pump.
+I use the Kindred Bravely Sublime Seamless & Wireless Nursing Bra with a wearable pump (and just in general).
+The band is supportive enough to hold the weight of the pumps with the milk.
 They are pretty pricey but definitely worth every penny.
 I also recommend bringing a jacket or cardigan to wear as well so you’re not cold.

 Pumping Time

-The longer you pump, doesn’t always mean more milk.
+The longer you pump, doesn’t always mean you will get significantly more milk.
 I usually get the most milk within the first 10 minutes of pumping so I usually limit my actual pumping to about 15 minutes.
 It’s also better to break away for a quick 5-10 minute session versus skipping and pumping longer next time.
-The more often you remove milk, the more your body with produce it.
+The more often you remove milk, the more your body will produce it.
+I try to pump three times during a 12 hour shift and twice during an 8 hour shift.
+My first pump is about 3-4 hours after my baby last nursed (or when I got our of bed if I wasn’t sure what time exactly they nursed last) then every 3-4 hours after that first pump session.

 My Pumps

-I had the Medela Pump In Style that I brought to work.
+I had the Medela Pump In Style that I brought to work when I pumped for Elliott.
 I got this pump free with insurance through AeroFlow and you may qualify too!
 This pump is much smaller and lighter than my other.
-It has the option to use a portable batter pack with it as well but I always just used an outlet with it.
+It has the option to use a portable battery pack with it as well but I always just used an outlet with it.
 The settings aren’t as custom as the Sonata but it still gets the job done.

 When I started working in the ER again, I bought the Willow® Pump.
 Very pricey but worth every penny.
 It is an adjustment to get your body used to this pump versus others due to the way its suction is designed.
 It took me several attempts to get the positioning just right and to get my body used to it.
 I recommend trying it out several times before relying on it to get enough milk out.
 Once you get the hang of it though, you’ll never want to use another pump!
+Make sure you have the correct size for your nipples as well.
+I had to get inserts to ensure the correct fit.
 The disposable bags can get expensive so I bought the reusable containers as well.
 The containers are a little more difficult to clean so when we were busy, I would just use the bags so I could quickly pump, clean, and get back to work.

-I plan to post more in depth on the Willow pump and pumping as a nurse in the ER!
+I hope these tips for pumping at work have helped.
 Let me know if you have any questions in the comments or send me a message!